Fashion Merchandising and Apparel Design

 - Retail buyer

 Apparel Design Degree Emphasis

-Combining rigorous coursework with hands-on practice in apparel design and analysis, fashion illustration, visual merchandising, flat pattern design and draping, the emphasis in apparel design prepares you with the creative and technical skills necessary to conceive and construct your own collection.
+Combining rigorous coursework with hands-on practice in apparel design and analysis, fashion illustration, visual merchandising, flat pattern design, and draping, the emphasis on apparel design prepares you with the creative and technical skills necessary to conceive and construct your own collection.

 Careers in Apparel Design

 With an Apparel Design degree emphasis, you’ll be prepared for work in a variety of design-related occupations.
 Including but not limited to:

 - Technical designer